“Alone we can do so little; together we can do so much.”Helen Keller

 Don’t forget to sign up as a member to receive emails about learning for sustainability in the community news.

-Task group convenor: Ullrich Kockel, Heriot-Watt University, Edinburgh
+Task group convenor: Ullrich Kockel, University of the Highlands and Islands.

 Detailed information on the progress of this task group will be added to this portal soon.
 You can read the initial plans for the task group here.